AI

 What types of documents can IDP handle?

-Enterprise IDP systems handle invoices, purchase orders, delivery notes, credit memos, contracts, compliance documents, and mixed document streams.
-A well-designed system classifies documents on arrival and applies the appropriate extraction model - no pre-sorting required, no template configuration for each new supplier.
+Enterprise IDP handles invoices, purchase orders, delivery notes, credit memos, contracts, compliance documents, and mixed document streams.
+A well-built system classifies documents on arrival and applies the correct extraction model without manual sorting or per-supplier templates.

 How does IDP support audit trails and compliance requirements?

 IDP generates a timestamped record of every document it processes: what was received, what was extracted, how it was validated, who reviewed exceptions, and what decisions were made.
-This audit trail is a structural output of the automated process, not something reconstructed manually - which is what makes it reliable for regulatory review under DORA and equivalent frameworks.
+This audit trail is a structural output of the automated process, which is what makes it reliable for regulatory review under DORA and equivalent frameworks.
+Manual processes generate audit trails too, but inconsistently.

 What automation rate is realistic for accounts payable with IDP?

-In Freeday deployments, 75 to 80% of invoices are processed without human involvement after a calibration period.
-The remaining cases - complex invoices, price discrepancies, missing POs - route to human review with full context pre-loaded.
+In Freeday deployments, 75 to 80% of invoices are processed automatically after a calibration period.
+The remaining cases, complex invoices, price discrepancies, and invoices without a matching PO, route to human review with full context pre-loaded.
 The automation rate depends on supplier base complexity and document type mix, not on a technology ceiling.

 In this article